 287 W. Broad St. • art.uga.edu/athenaeum

 Much like the scholarly sanctuaries of ancient Greece, the newly opened Athenaeum of UGA’s Lamar Dodd School of Art is dedicated to creative engagement and education.
-Curated by Dodd Galleries director Katie Geha, the Athenaeum is a downtown contemporary art space focused on internationally and nationally acclaimed artists and cross-disciplinary conversation.
-For the fall season, the gallery will present an audio-visual installation created by Paul Pfeiffer in collaboration with the Georgia Redcoat Marching Band.
+Established in 2021, the Athenaeum is a downtown contemporary art space focused on internationally and nationally acclaimed artists and cross-disciplinary conversation.

 Athens Institute for Contemporary Art (ATHICA)